About Ashtanga Yoga Plymouth

 Karen is a registered RYT 200 teacher and now also designated as an 'Experienced Yoga Teacher' by the Yoga Alliance Professionals.
 She teaches a multi-level approach so classes are accessible to all levels of ability, and she has a great deal of experience with complete beginners, modifying and assisting with postures as necessary.
 She aims to help build awareness of the inner body and its energies through the use of bandha (core muscles) and breath, and her encouraging support and guidance helps students to discover the many benefits of the practice, working with the energy of the body, creating space and openness naturally over time.

 Over the last decade Karen has been lucky enough to further train with many leading Ashtanga teachers around the World such as Sharath Jois (paramaguru/lineage holder) of Ashtanga Yoga), Manju Jois, Kino Macgregor, David Swenson, Doug Swenson, Kathy Cooper and Ryan Spielman....and feels honoured to continue to share their teachings with an amazing community of students.

-This sequence provides routine and structure as well as a physical challenge and, with the additional focus of listening to the breath (there's no music for this reason), as well as 'gaze points', the senses are actively drawn inward allowing practitioners to move through the Ashtanga primary series with complete awareness and presence, transforming the physical practice into a 'moving meditation'
+This sequence provides routine and structure as well as a physical challenge and, with the additional focus of listening to the breath, as well as 'gaze points', the senses are actively drawn inward allowing practitioners to move through the Ashtanga primary series with complete awareness and presence, transforming the physical practice into a 'moving meditation'

 These three focal points of breath, asanas (postures and bandhas) and dristi (gazing point), known as the Tristhana method, sets Ashtanga Yoga apart from other systems of yoga.